 Creating and maintaining a dynamic campus with up-to-date facilities is undoubtedly challenging and costly.
 But to improve your campus facilities and attract potential students, an EPC is a useful tool – an EPC can fund needed asset renewal and also be leveraged to finance desired upgrades, as RCC learned.
 And in combination with effective incentives procurement, an ambitious energy project that makes your campus more attractive is within reach.

 Incentives can make a serious difference to a project’s bottom line.
 RCC is receiving $1.1 million in rebates from Orange & Rockland Utilities (O&R) for its upgrade to a CHP system, lighting upgrades, computer load management initiatives, and its integrated building energy management system.
-The college also received another $80,000 from NYSERDA’s FlexTech program, which shares the cost of CHP analysis and energy savings studies – a great, cost-effective way to learn about your potential for energy savings.

 In its employee newsletter, O&R explains the RCC project and the incentives that are helping to fund campus enhancements.